demox-labs/zk-battleship/README.md

 The only way moves _not_ matching a board can be combined is if the players begin multiple games with each other.
 As long as one player is honest and only accepts a single game with a particular opponent, only one set of moves can be played on one board between them.

-Ensure that each player can only move once before the next player can move
+## Ensure that each player can only move once before the next player can move

 A move record must be consumed in order to create the next move record.
 The owner of the move record changes with each play.
 Player A must spend a move record in order to create a move record containing their fire coordinate, and that move record will be owned by Player B. Player B must spend that move record in order to create the next move record, which will belong to Player A.

-Enforce constraints on valid moves, and force the player to give their opponent information about their opponent's previous move in order to continue playing
+## Enforce constraints on valid moves, and force the player to give their opponent information about their opponent's previous move in order to continue playing

 A valid move for a player is a fire coordinate that has only one flipped bit in a u64.
 We can make sure only one bit is flipped with the powers of 2 bit trick.
 That single bit must be a coordinate that has not been played by that player before, which we check in board.aleo/update_played_tiles.

 In order to give their next move to their opponent, a player must call the main.aleo/play function, which checks the opponent's fire coordinate on the current player's board.
 The move record being created is updated with whether that fire coordinate was a hit or a miss for the opponent.

-Winning the game
+## Winning the game

-Right now, the way to check when a game has been one is to count the number of hits on your hits_and_misses field on your board_state record.
+Right now, the way to check when a game has been won is to count the number of hits on your hits_and_misses field on your board_state record.
 Once you have 14 hits, you've won the game.